Light Palermo-style Swordfish | light and tasty Sicilian recipe

 Preparation

-• It is essential to use swordfish slices that do not release water during cooking, so:
+• It’s essential to use swordfish slices that don’t release water during cooking, so:

-• Whether fresh or thawed, take the swordfish slices out of the fridge at least half an hour before cooking.
+• Whether fresh or defrosted, take the swordfish slices out of the fridge at least half an hour before cooking.

 and mix.